 Born in Zahle, Wael Kfoury is often called the King of Romance because of his romantic lyrics and singing style.

-He studied at the Lebanese National Higher Conservatory of Music.
-Kfoury has released 16 albums over his career that has spanned 25 years.
+He studied at the Lebanese National Higher Conservatory of Music and the Holy Spirit University of Kaslik.
+Kfoury has released 16 albums over his career, which has spanned 25 years.

 6. Ragheb Alama